eerimoq/simba/doc/user-guide.rst

 User Guide
 ==========

-This guide is intended for users of the Simba OS.
+This guide is intended for users of the Simba RTOS and build system.

 The Simba installation guide can be found on the :doc:`installation` page.